 You'll want to ensure you have a calendar of holidays and events from your church prior to determining a wedding date.
 There are many holy days and other observed holidays that you may not know about, which can affect availability.

 Matrimony requirements can vary from church to church.
 Many will require proof of baptism, communion, and/or confirmation.
 Parishes are also strict about remarriage.
-If you or your partner was married before and the marriage did not end in an annulment, and if the ex-spouse is not deceased, some churches won't perform the ceremony.
+If you or your partner were married before and the marriage did not end in an annulment, and if the ex-spouse is not deceased, some churches won't perform the ceremony.
 Intermarriage requirements may also affect your eligibility, and your partner may need to convert if he is not of the same faith.

 Pre-Cana is the required marriage-preparatory program provided by the church.
 Depending on the program, some couples may choose to complete it in an extended weekend, while others can attend weekly classes.
 Also, the Code of Canon Law explains that marriages should be held at the parish of either the bride or groom, which is why many couples opt for a church in their hometown.
 Other couples might opt to become members and parishioners of their local church prior to beginning the planning process.
 Make sure you have a firm understanding of all the requirements so there aren't any surprises later on.